 General and administrative expenses.
 G&A expenses include employee-related costs, professional service fees, allocations of overhead expenses, litigation costs, including costs associated with the SEC investigation and subsequent litigation, and corporate administrative costs, including finance and human resources.
-Total G&A expenses increased \$336,000, or 23.4 percent, to \$1.8 million for the three months ended September 30, 2004 expenses of \$1.4 million.
+Total G&A expenses increased \$336,000, or 23.4 percent, to \$1.8 million for the three months ended September 30, 2005 compared with the three months ended September 30, 2004 expenses of \$1.4 million.
 As a percentage of revenues, G&A expenses were 18.6 percent for the three months ended September 30, 2005 and 21.3 percent for the three months ended September 30, 2004.
 A summary of our general and administrative expenses are as follows: